-At Simon Associates Management Consultants (SAMC), we are corporate anthropologists who work with the Organizational Culture Assessment Instrument (OCAI), developed at the University of Michigan by Kim Cameron and Robert Rubin and offered by a group in the Netherlands with whom we are affiliated.
+At Simon Associates Management Consultants (SAMC), we are corporate anthropologists who work with the Organizational Culture Assessment Instrument (OCAI), developed at the University of Michigan by Dr. Kim Cameron and Dr. Robert Quinn and offered by a group in the Netherlands with whom we are affiliated.
 You can take a look at the survey tool at www.ocai-online.com.

 Some of the questions being asked (are these ones you may be thinking about?):